Tutoriels Backend

 }

-The Angular team has decided to no longer automatically integrate environment settings.
+The Angular team has decided to stop automatically integrating environment settings.

-Newer developers who were less concerned with configuration issues did not use these settings.
+Newer developers who were less keen on configuration issues did not use these settings.

-The Angular documentation is accessible at this address
+The Angular documentation is available at this address

 https://angular.dev/tools/cli/environments#configure-environment-specific-defaults